1901–02 FC Basel season: Football ground

 During the early years of the football sport, an adequate field that could be used as a football pitch was the biggest problem for all clubs.
-At the very beginning FC Basel were lucky to find the Landhof, which had just been taken over by Katharina Ehrler-Wittich from the inheritors of Andreas Merian-Iselin, a member of the Merian family.
+At the very beginning, FC Basel were lucky to find the Landhof, which had just been taken over by Katharina Ehrler-Wittich from the inheritors of Andreas Merian-Iselin, a member of the Merian family.
 Straight after the club's foundation, she made the Landhof available, free of charge for the first few years, as a playing surface.
-From 1895 to 1901 the Vélodrome de Bâle, a cycle track, was also located around the grounds.
+From 1895 to 1901, the Vélodrome de Bâle, a cycle track, was also located around the grounds.
 As the Vélodrome club dissolved a new tenant was found and at the start of the 1901–02 season a new football ground had to be found, because the new tenants had built a concrete bowling lane right across the middle of the football pitch.

-The club tried and tested the FC Excelsior grounds and the sport grounds next to St. Paul's Church, but to no avail.
+The club tried and tested the FC Excelsior grounds and the sports grounds next to St. Paul's Church, but to no avail.
 They eventually found a space in the Thiersteinerallee, right next to the pitch that local rivals BSC Old Boys were using.
-The Landhof was to the north of the river Rhine and the Thiersteinerallee about eight kilometers south.
+The Landhof was to the north of the river Rhine and the Thiersteinerallee was about eight kilometers south.
 The move from the former field to the new field was made late in the evening, the heavy goal posts and crossbars being carried manually across the town in the dark, so that no one would notice that the club was lacking money.
 This new pitch was used for one and a half years until the concrete bowling alley was eventually removed.